 Nine is aware that some of its indirect suppliers are based in certain sectors that are recognised as having higher modern slavery risk.
-Included in those are forestries (paper suppliers), information technology hardware (electronic equipment, instruments and components), and third party labour hire (which Nine may not have visibility over).
+Included in those are forestries (paper suppliers), information technology hardware (electronic equipment, instruments and components); and third party labour hire (which Nine may not have visibility over).

-Notwithstanding the above, we are continuing to look deeper into our supply chains, enhancing our capability to identify modern slavery risks and improving our supplier due diligence, onboarding and compliance monitoring processes as noted further in this statement.
+Notwithstanding the above, we continue to review our supply chains, enhancing our capability to identify modern slavery risks and improving our supplier due diligence, onboarding and compliance monitoring processes as noted further in this statement.